 We will follow-up each comment received and will contact you by phone or in writing to confirm we have received your comments.

-Customer comment cards are available on the buses or you may call in your comment to the Mobility Manager at (603) 225-3295.
+Customer comment cards are available on the buses or you may call in your comment to the CAT Director at (603) 225-3295.

 Customer Courtesy and Conduct